Mental health resources and tools for non-Fraser Health staff.

 Canadian Mental Health Association’s Online Hub

-The Canadian Mental Health Association’s Online Hub has expanded online resources to include information to improve psychological and social supports and provide strategies to help frontline workers take care of their mental health and well-being.
+The Canadian Mental Health Association’s Online Hub has expanded online resources to include information to improve psychological and social supports and provide strategies to help you take care of your mental health and well-being.

 Care for Caregivers

-• ABC123 - Psychological first aid tool (pdf file), Dr. Van Den Berg's handout provides techniques to help reduce symptoms of acute anxiety and other emotional distress.
+• This handout provides techniques to help reduce symptoms of acute anxiety and other emotional distress.

 Going Home Checklist